tymyrddin/purple/source/docs/incident-response/soc/maturity.md

 Maturity in a SOC context is most usefully understood as a direction rather than a level.
 The question is not "what level are we at?" but "in which direction are we moving, and what is currently limiting our movement in that direction?"

-This matters because maturity level frameworks tend to produce compliance with the description of a level rather than the underlying capability.
+This is worth attention because maturity level frameworks tend to produce compliance with the description of a level rather than the underlying capability.
 An organisation can credibly claim to be at a given level while its actual detection and response capability is weaker than a lower-rated organisation that takes its model seriously and updates it continuously.

 ## Movement in the right direction